Parking Citation Appeal Process

 1st floor across from the Raleigh Television Network

 310 West Martin Street, Raleigh, NC 27601 (google map)

-The street-level office is located on the Wilmington Street side directly across from the Cabarrus Street intersection.
-On-street parking is free after 5:00 PM.
+On-street parking is free after 5 p.m.
 Convenient pay parking can also be found in the Convention Center underground deck which entrance is located immediately next door to the ParkLink office.

 The hearing is informal and is designed to be a customer-friendly process which takes about 10 minutes.
 You will be given opportunity to state your circumstances and present your own supporting evidence such as photographs or diagrams.
 You may also bring one witness to present evidence.
 Photos or notes taken by the issuing enforcement agent as well as any pertinent records will also be introduced for the adjudicator to review.
 You will be informed of the adjudicator’s decision at the hearing and a follow-up confirmation notice will be mailed to you within 72 hours.

 Your personal appearance at the hearing is mandatory and the decision of the adjudicator is final.
 If you fail to appear for the hearing without at least 24 hours notice you will forfeit your right to reschedule the hearing.